Supported Employment is available in Hereford on our main campus.

 The best indicator of a high quality of life is the ability of a person to work in a productive job, earn money, and spend their money in the manner in which they choose.
 Each person’s program is based on his or her specific interests and needs.
 It is driven by an Individual Support Plan (ISP) that outlines measurable, observable goals.

-Participants in Echoing Hope Ranch’s GSE program work in a variety of roles.
+Participants in Echoing Hope Ranch’s Supported Employment program work in a variety of roles.
 Located in the heart of Hereford, EHR is home to a variety of animals including chickens, peacocks, pigs, goats and sheep, rabbits and a miniature horse.
-GSE participants help care for the animals by feeding, walking, cleaning the animals pens and sometimes entertaining the animals as well.
+Participants help care for the animals by feeding, walking, cleaning the animals pens and sometimes entertaining the animals as well.

 EHR also has an active agricultural program encompassing two greenhouses, attendance at local farmer’s markets, a community based agricultural program which provides fresh produce to local families.
 Coming soon to EHR’s agricultural efforts is a garlic crop and an orchard.
 There is always lots to do at the ranch like sort bank seeds, rake, paint and help the produce grow.

-- To provide long-term, ongoing support for GSE participants.
+- To provide long-term, ongoing support for participants.

 - To provide an integrated community work setting.